Why OpenRail Association?

 Get in touch

-You can simply and reach us by sending us an email to
+You can reach us by sending an email to

-You are also welcome to join the general OpenRail mailing list for general discussion and announcements.
-This is the best way to get informed about updates.
+You are also welcome to join the OpenRail mailing list for general discussions and announcements.
+This is the best way to be informed about updates.